-Montgomery has changed since Williams’s death in 1953, so many sights have changed since his death.
-Fans expecting to see places preserved with original pieces and reflecting the 1950s will be disappointed.
+Many sights in Montgomery have changed since Williams’s death in 1953.
+So fans expecting to see places preserved with original pieces and reflecting the 1950s will be disappointed.
 However, there are still plenty of sights connected to the country legend to fill an entire day.

 Here are the five key spots that every Hanks Williams fan should visit in Montgomery:

-Any visit to Montgomery to see sights connected to Hank Williams has to start with his final resting place.
+Any visit to Montgomery to see sights connected to Hank Williams should start with his final resting place.
 His grave is in the Oakwood Cemetery Annex, which is about a five-minute drive from downtown.

 After paying your respects at his grave, fans should head downtown to visit The Hank Williams Museum.
 It houses the largest collection of memorabilia associated with the star.
 The museum contains many of his suits made by Nudie’s of Hollywood, his 1939 high school yearbook, and most notably his 1952 Cadillac.
 The baby blue Cadillac is notorious for being the vehicle that Hank died in while being driven to a concert in Canton, Ohio.

-There was only one venue in Montgomery large enough to host Williams’s funeral.
+There was only one venue in Montgomery large enough to host Williams’s funeral in 1953.
 Municipal Auditorium was city’s primary concert venue, and seated 3,000 people.
 According to newspaper reports at the time, another 20,000 people lined the street outside the venue to pay their final respects.

-After nearly 30 years of neglect, the venue was renovated in 2011.
-Since then it has been used as the city council’s chambers.
+After nearly 30 years of neglect, the city renovated the venue in 2011.
+Since then it has served as the city council’s chambers.
 There is a historic marker across the street from the building that details Williams’s funeral.